 Use One Of These WordPress Plugins

 If your website runs on WordPress?
-There are a number of both free and paid plugins available that will do this for you!
+There are a number of free & paid plugins available that will do this for you!

 Use A Responsive WordPress Theme